unnus/unnus/content/medical/power-your-practice-21-patient-management-softwares-for-2023.md

 * Focus on population health management
 * Includes revenue cycle management tools
 * Offers a network of medical billing experts for additional support

+**Pricing:**

+Athenahealth offers a flexible pricing model based on the size and needs of your practice.
+Pricing is not disclosed on their website, but you can contact their sales team to get a personalized quote.

 ### 3) AdvancedMD